victordibia/llmx/README.md

-# LLMX - An API for Language Models
+# LLMX - An API for Chat Fine-Tuned Language Models

 [![PyPI version](https://badge.fury.io/py/llmx.svg)](https://badge.fury.io/py/llmx)

-A simple python package that provides a unified interface to several LLM providers [ OpenAI (default), PaLM, Cohere and local HuggingFace Models ].
+A simple python package that provides a unified interface to several LLM providers of chat-finetuned models [ OpenAI (default), PaLM, Cohere and local HuggingFace Models ].

 There is nothing special about this library, but some of the requirements I needed when I startec building this (that other libraries did not have):